Registration of or changing residence

 Grant of personal identification codes to citizen of the European Union

-An identification code can be formed for a citizen of the European Union at the Population Registry Service (Küüni Street 5, Tartu).
+An identification code can be formed for a citizen of the European Union at Tartu Welcome Centre (Ülikooli Street 17, office hours are Mon -Fri 9:00-16:00 and Thu 9:00-18:00) or at the Population Facts Department (Küüni Street 5 or Tiigi Street 12) .

 Please see the following forms: notice of residence and application for grant of personal identification code and read the reminder on how to write a notice of residence.